alessandrodigilio/alessandrodigilio/README.md

 - 💻 Bioinformatician/Computational Biologist
 - 🧬 Interested in molecular biology
 - 🌱 I’m currently working in Iorio Lab (Human Technopole, Milan)
-- ⚡ Fun fact: I don't like peppers and I think they don't like me
+- 🌶️ I don't like peppers and I think they don't like me

 <!---
 alessandrodigilio/alessandrodigilio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.